 - Bake one pan easy keto cornbread (almond flour) or keto cornbread (coconut flour) per instructions.

-- Bake the crumbled cornbread at 300 degrees for 25-30 minutes to allow the bread toast and dry out.
+- Bake the crumbled cornbread at 300 degrees for 25-30 minutes to allow the bread to toast and dry out.
 This will allow cornbread to soak up the added ingredients better.
 Place in a large mixing bowl the cooled bread crumbs.

 - In a large non-stick skillet, cook the ground sausage until fully cooked and browned.
 Remove the sausage and add to the large mixing bowl with the bread crumbs.
 Do not mix yet.

-- To the large skillet with the pan, drippings add the butter and then sautee the chopped onions, celery, garlic until softened.
+- To the large skillet with the pan, drippings add the butter and then sautee the chopped onions, celery, mushrooms, and garlic until softened.
 Add this mixture including the drippings to the large mixing bowl but do not combine yet.

 - Pre-heat oven to 350 degrees.